AvePoint/cloud-api/docs/docs/register-app.md

 5. Obtain Application (Client) ID
    - After you have created the app registration, you can click the Copy button to copy the **Application (client) ID** value which will be used to get an access token in the next step.
 6. Get access token: Based on the credentials of your app registration, refer to the following instructions to get an access token:
    - Use [Client Secret](#client-secret): You need to send a POST request with the client ID, client secret, scope, and grant type.
-See the request and response examples in the linked section.
+See the request and response samples in the linked section.
    - Use [Certificate](#certificate).
 You need to generate a JWT signed with your certificate and send a POST request with the client ID, client assertion (the signed JWT), scope, and grant type.
 See the DotNet example in the linked section.